 - Complete these sentences: This t.shirt has got a __________ in it.
 It doesn’t f_________ / s_________ me.

 - Which phrasal verb means ‘return something’?

 3) Find all the underlined words in the conversation.
 How do you pronounce them?

-How did it go?
-Feel free to write a comment below to let me know 🙂 Remember: Next time you have to return an item in an English-speaking country, or you are talking about clothes with your English-speaking friends, don’t forget to use everything you have just learned!
+🙂 Remember: Next time you have to return clothes in an English-speaking country, or you are talking about clothes with your English-speaking friends, don’t forget to use everything you have just learned!